rahulkj/rahulkj.github.io/_posts/2012-02-29-restful-services.md

 ---
 layout: post
-title:  "Restful Services"
+title: "🌐 Restful Services"
 date:   2012-02-29 00:32:00 -0600
+tags:
+  - java
+  - spring
+  - rest
+  - web-services
+  - api
-categories: java spring rest
+categories:
+  - development
+  - programming
+  - web-services
 ---

 I'm sure not many people know about how the browser security plays with the Restful webservices, but here is a small summary of it.